shannonpeng/shannonpeng.com/app/content/projects/ringtone.md

 ## Reflection

-Overall, I’m delighted with Ringtone as an instrument!
+I’m delighted with Ringtone as an instrument!
 I had lots of fun both making it and performing with it.
 Through this project, I learned a great deal about music technology, electronics, and interaction design.
 21M.370 was my first venture into instrument design, and I was amazed by the sheer breadth of the field.
-I hope I'll get more opportunitiese to explore this area in the future.
+I hope I'll get more opportunities to explore this area in the future.

 <div class="image-set" markdown="1">